ho-nl/magento2-ReachDigital_GuestToShadowCustomer/README.md

 - Loop through all historical guest orders and link Guest to existing "Customer/Shadow Customer".
 - Added "Shadow Customer" column in Admin > Customer/Order Grid.
 - Added "Is Shadow Customer" information on Admin > Customer/Order Edit page.

+## TODO

+### Implement more tests:

+- Test that is_shadow flag is 0 when user registers
+- Test that is_shadow flag value is maintained when customer is updated through webapi
+- Test that is_shadow flag is 1 when shadow customer is automatically created